station-10/adobe-usage-import-public/README.md

 adobe_api.add_component_info("all_usage_audit_logs.json")
 ```

 This function reads the JSON file and adds component name, ID, and owner to each entry in the JSON data.
-These are extracted from the the eventDescription field of each entry based on a regex pattern.
+These are extracted from the eventDescription field of each entry based on a regex pattern.
 It then writes the updated JSON data back to the same file.

 `add_adobe_events`